liq19ch/Blog-local-database-/README.md

-# Blog-local-database
+# Discussion dashboard
-## An personal blog website template
+## An discussion dashboard
-This is a template of a personal website.
-It can compose posts by entering the certain address.
-And stores the posts in MongoDB local database.
-Users can access to the article page by clicking "Read more..".
+It allows user to create accts or uses Google acct (Pending..) to log-in.
+Users can compose posts and publish and leave comments (Pending..).

 ## Techonologies
 * Mongoose
 * Express
-* Ejs
-* Body-parser
+* EJS
 * Node.js
 * HTML
 * CSS
-* JavaScripts

 ## Setup
 Open MongoDB service: